 Brain = car transmission

 Why is it so hard for people (including physicians) to understand that EVERY thought you have is connected to a specific change in your body’s chemistry?
-Of course most variations are imperceptible but many are not.
-Under chronic stress your body is going respond by being in a non-relaxed state.
+Of course most variations are imperceptible, but many are not.
+Under chronic stress your body is going to respond by being in a non-relaxed state.
 You might be so chronically stressed that you do not even know that your body is in the wrong gear for relaxation.
-You need to regenerate every aspect of you and constant worrying (or frustration) does not accomplish that basic need.
+It’s your norm.

-Your body can and will produce a physical response to both acute and chronic stress.
+Your body can and will produce physical responses to both acute and chronic stress.
 There have been several names given to this phenomenon as it applies to chronic stress: Mind Body Syndrome, Tension Myositis Syndrome, Central Sensitization Syndrome, and Stress Illness Syndrome.
+The term I have chosen is, “neurophysiological disorder” (NPD).
 It is NOT a psychological problem.
-It is simply your body’s response to stress.
+It is simply your body’s response to a threat.

 Are thoughts “imaginary”?

-You do not have to have an identifiable source of pain to have pain.
-Pain can be generated spontaneously by the chemical imbalance generated by your thoughts.
-Just your thoughts can be a source of pain.
-There are also at least 30 additional symptoms that are caused by this chronic imbalance.
+Pain can be generated spontaneously by the chemical imbalance generated by your thoughts, where nerve conduction increases and the pain threshold drops.
+You’ll feel pain when the stimulus would ordinarily not feel uncomfortable.
+There are also at least 30 additional symptoms that are caused by this chronic hormonal imbalance.
 The racing thoughts are not imaginary, nor are the physical responses.
-What is delusional is the world’s obsession to find a physical “source” for every bodily symptom.
+What is misplaced is the world’s focus on finding a physical “source” for every bodily symptom.

 What is wrong with the medical profession?